mulesoft-assets/template-mkto2sfdc-lead-broadcast/README.md

 <!-- Running on Studio (end) -->

 ### Running on Mule Standalone
-Update the properties in one of the property files, for example in mule.prod.properties, and run your app with a corresponding environment variable.
+Update the properties in one of the property files, for example in `mule.prod.properties`, and run your app with a corresponding environment variable.
 In this example, use `mule.env=prod`.

 ## Running on CloudHub
 When creating your application in CloudHub, go to Runtime Manager > Manage Application > Properties to set the environment variables listed in "Properties to Configure" as well as the mule.env value.